shaliniumbc/UMBC-DATA606-Capstone/docs/report.md

 ![image](https://github.com/shaliniumbc/UMBC-DATA606-Capstone/blob/main/docs/images/cor.png)

-The correlation heatmap reveals a strong relationship between BAC's daily returns and the S&P 500 index.
+- The correlation heatmap reveals a strong relationship between BAC's daily returns and the S&P 500 index.

 5. Time Series Decomposition:

--Time Series Decomposition are divided into three components Trend, Seasonality and Residual
+- Time Series Decomposition are divided into three components Trend, Seasonality and Residual

--**Trend:** The long-term movement or direction in the data over time.
+- **Trend:** The long-term movement or direction in the data over time.

--**Seasonality:** Regular pattern or cycle in the data that repeats over a specific period.
+- **Seasonality:** Regular pattern or cycle in the data that repeats over a specific period.

--**Residual:** Random variations or fluctuations in the data that cannot be attributed to trend or seasonality.
+- **Residual:** Random variations or fluctuations in the data that cannot be attributed to trend or seasonality.

 ![image](https://github.com/shaliniumbc/UMBC-DATA606-Capstone/blob/main/docs/images/time.png)

--Analyzed trends, seasonality, and residuals for BAC stock prices.
+- Analyzed trends, seasonality, and residuals for BAC stock prices.

 ## Model Training and Evaluation